Croatia beats Brazil on penalties in World Cup quarterfinals

 TITE’S DEPARTURE

-It was likely Brazil’s last match under coach Tite, who had said before the World Cup began that he was not going to stay with the national team.
+It was Brazil’s last match under Tite, who had said before the World Cup began that he was not going to stay with the national team.

+“It’s the end of a cycle,” Tite said.
+“The loss hurts, but I’m at peace with myself right now.”

 Tales Azzoni on Twitter: http://twitter.com/tazzoni